If you have specific questions that are not answered below, please email them to firstname.lastname@example.org.

 No. There are no designated budget percentage requirements based on expense type.

 “Total Amount Requested” may not accurately reflect actual project costs.
-Additional clarification is needed to inform the budget.
+What if I need to provide additional clarification to inform the budget?

 You may indicate your project’s total budget in the resource section; however, you must identify the exact level of funding that you are requesting from the Pitt Seed Project initiative.